cardano-foundation/CIPs/CIP-plutus-modules/README.md

 These latter variations all require modifications to the CEK machine and to the balancer, as well as resolving dependencies in scripts;
-that is, they are considerable more expensive to implement.
+that is, they are considerably more expensive to implement.

-There are many variations proposed in thie CIP; I do have an opinion as to which choices might be best.
+There are many variations proposed in this CIP; I do have an opinion as to which choices might be best.
 These are opinions, so might be proven wrong later by benchmarks.